kubernetes/kubernetes/cluster/juju/charms/trusty/kubernetes-master/README.md

 main management contact point providing many management services for the worker nodes.

-### Kubernetes minion
+### Kubernetes node
-The servers that perform the work are known as minions.
-Minions must be able to communicate with the master and run the workloads that are assigned to them.
+The servers that perform the work are known as nodes.
+Nodes must be able to communicate with the master and run the workloads that are assigned to them.